in-fun/mcpbar/README.md

 - In development mode, use `pnpm start [command name]` to run any command.
 This utilizes `ts-node` for a seamless development experience.
-- In production, execute the CLI application directly with `mcps [command name]` to run the desired command from the built project (the name of command should be provided in `package.json` in `bin`).
+- In production, execute the CLI application directly with `mcpbar [command name]` to run the desired command from the built project (the name of command should be provided in `package.json` in `bin`).

 All commands are located in the `src/commands/` folder.
 This organization makes it easy to find and modify commands or